TarsCloud/TarsprotocolProxy/README.en.md

 # TarsprotocolProxy

-A protocol proxy that works on the 4th Layer network and supports the tars-tars protocol, tars-tup protocol, and tars-json protocol.
+A tars protocol proxy that supports the tars-tars protocol, tars-tup protocol, and tars-json protocol.

 ## Table of Contents